FOR IMMEDIATE RELEASE

 In all, nearly 200 vibrant banners will be installed over the next several weeks along highly visible stretches of the central business district including Market, Chestnut and Walnut streets, west of Broad Street; East Market Street; the Washington Square area; Midtown Village (13th Street), Avenue of the Arts (South Broad Street); John F. Kennedy Boulevard; and around the perimeter of City Hall.
 The designs were reviewed and approved by the city’s Art Commission.

 CCD commissioned a diverse roster of eight local artists to each create one design for this “welcome back” effort.
-The talented women who designed these original works of art are Dora Cuenca, Molly Egan, Nilé Livingston, Karina Puente, Angela Rio, Miriam Singer, Gerri Spilka and Gina Triplett.
+The talented women who designed these original works of art are Dora Cuenca, Molly Egan, Nilé Livingston, Karina Puente, Angela Rio, Miriam Signer, Gerri Spilka and Gina Triplett.